Jerry Jones says Dallas Cowboys were not influenced by Trump phone calls

 Coach Jason Garrett admitted conversations will likely have to be had with a few players who initially planned to kneel during the anthem in solidarity with their brethren across the league in response to the president’s expletive-filled attacks against players who protested racism and inequality.

-The Cowboys have yet to decide if they will continue their dual display of unity against racism and respect for the flag when the host the Los Angeles Rams on Sunday at AT&T Stadium in Arlington.
+Per receiver Dez Bryant, the Cowboys have decide not to continue their dual display of unity against racism and respect for the flag when the host the Los Angeles Rams on Sunday at AT&T Stadium in Arlington.

+The team will stand with their hands over their heart for the anthem.
+There will be no pre-anthem kneel for unity as they did last Monday against the Arizona Cardinals.

+That show of solidarity was about joining the brethren across the league in responding to the Trump attacks, Bryant said.

 But the Cowboys template is being copied by other teams across the league, as Jones predicted.